robdevops/dreadpi/README.md

 ````
 /var/log/dreadpi.errorlog.txt
 ````
-DRM states (expressed as a % of max energy use: DRM0/2/3=100/50/75% for graphing)
+DRM states (for graphing purposes, states are expressed as a % of max energy use):
 ````
 /var/log/dreadpi.plotlog.txt
 ````